Lament of the Lately Bereaved

 to offer our condolences if we could.

-As you laid there like stone—no more awake—
+You laid there like marble—no more awake.

-The day was upon us: the ceremony
+The final day arrived: the ceremony

 was on Sunday, which was dark and sunless;